Explore an Array of African Books and More: Immerse Yourself in Culture, Knowledge, and Stories

 The book has received impressive ratings from GoodReads and looks to be an adventurous, empowering story about how a black woman sees and can see the world.

-The idea of the book was sparked by a series of events.
-Starting with a documentary I watched of young girls, some pre teen who were forced into marriage with a much older male who has the support of the girl’s family and his.
-This showed a clear indication of woman’s rights violation, sparking my interest to pursue a dialogue through creative fictional writing to address a persistent issue we are faced with as society - Gender Based Violence in this incidence masked as a cultural practice.
+The idea for the book was sparked by a documentary she watched about young girls, including some pre-teens, who were forced into marriage with much older men, often with the support of both their families.
+This highlighted clear violations of women’s rights and ignited her interest in pursuing a dialogue through creative fiction to address the pressing societal issue of gender-based violence, often masked as a cultural practice.

 Relebone Rirhandzu eAfrika is a small-town girl getting lost in the big city.
 The Tzaneen-born and bred essayist, writer, literacy advocate, life coach and mental health advocate has been writing for years but still sees herself as a baby writer.She’s the host, content producer, and program coordinator of the mental health podcast The Nine Lives of Depression Survivors.
 She is an avid bookstagrammer (@blackfeatherhideout) who promotes Black writers and their work, and a plant mom who doesn’t believe that there is such a thing as having too many plants.You can find her ranting and being goofy on all social media at @relebone everywhere.